Symmetry reduction for tunneling defects due to strong couplings to phonons

-We organize the paper as follows: In the next section we briefly introduce substitutional tunnelling defects in more detail.
-Then we present our model for a [111] defect and its coupling to phonons.
-In the following section we introduce the Polaron transformation to decouple the defect from the phonons and then we calculate the dielectric and acoustic response is presented in section V. Finally, in section VI, we discuss the experimental relevance of our results for [111] defect systems like KCl:Li and KCl:CN, as well as for TLSs in superconducting qubits.
+We organize the paper as follows: In section II we introduce substitutional [111] tunnelling defects and the model within which their tunneling dynamics is discussed.
+In section III we discuss the coupling of these defects to phonons.
+Strong defect-phonon coupling is treated within a polaron approach which we introduce in section IV.
+The dielectric and acoustic response is presented in section V. Finally, in section VI, we discuss the experimental relevance of our results for [111] defect systems like KCl:Li and KCl:CN, as well as for TLSs in superconducting qubits.
 We then end with conclusions.